Legal Resources

 Legal Aid BC

-Describes how wills and estates on reserve are different from those off reserve for status Indians who ordinarily lived on reserve at the time of their death.
+This website describes how wills and estates on reserve differ from wills and estates off reserve for status Indians who ordinarily lived on reserve at the time of their death.
+It includes information about what an executor can do for these types of estates.

 Logo with the words "British Columbia" and a sun rising behind mountains.